Hobby Lobby Asks Supreme Court to Take Its Appeal

-The Becket Fund for Religious Liberty is a non-profit, public-interest law firm dedicated to protecting the free expression of all religious traditions—from Anglicans to Zoroastrians.
+Becket is a non-profit, public-interest law firm dedicated to protecting the free expression of all religious traditions—from Anglicans to Zoroastrians.
 For 18 years its attorneys have been recognized as experts in the field of church-state law.
-The Becket Fund recently won a 9-0 Supreme Court victory in Hosanna-Tabor v.
+Becket recently won a 9-0 Supreme Court victory in Hosanna-Tabor v.
 EEOC, which The Wall Street Journal called one of “the most important religious liberty cases in a half century.”

 For more information, or to arrange an interview with one of the attorneys, please contact Melinda Skea, email@example.com, 202.349.7224.